 A Repository of Algorithms

-Above the algorithm builder sat Jigsaw's algorithm repository: As the name implies, the underlying algorithms were organized into a directory to support metadata, filtering, and study selection.
+Above the algorithm builder sat Jigsaw’s algorithm repository: As the name implies, the underlying algorithms were organized into a directory to support metadata, filtering, and incorporation into study protocols.

 Combining into Cohorts

-The top of the pyramid was reserved for the Study Builder.
+The top of the pyramid was reserved for the Study Protocol Builder.
 Here, researchers combined algorithms and myriad settings to define a cohort including all variables necessary for subsequent analyses.

 Three Ideas, One Application